Comprehensive Guide to Residential Solar Sizing, Costs, and Payback ROI

 - Annual Consumption (kWh): This is the total kilowatt-hours of electricity your home consumes over 12 months.
 Sizing is based on a full year because energy bills fluctuate significantly between hot summer months (AC cooling loads) and cold winter months.

-- Target Panel Wattage: Modern residential solar panels generally produce between 350 and 450 Watts of power.
+To combat this, solar engineers apply a 30% real-world loss modifier (a 1.3 system degradation multiplier) to their sizing math.
+Dividing your daily energy need by localized peak sun hours alone will catastrophically undersize your system.
+Multiplying the ideal target size by a factor of 1.3 (mathematically equivalent to applying the industry-standard 78% DC-to-AC derating factor) is an absolute engineering necessity to secure realistic, year-round utility displacement. - Target Panel Wattage: Modern residential solar panels generally produce between 350 and 450 Watts of power.
 Higher wattage panels require fewer physical units on the roof but carry a higher upfront hardware premium.

 Roof Layout and Sizing by Available Space